Mollie Tibbetts' father thinks she was abducted by someone she knows

 As of Monday, the reward offered by authorities for information on Tibbetts’ whereabouts was more than $270,000, according to the Crime Stoppers of Central Iowa Facebook page.

-Tibbetts was last seen on July 18 during an evening jog in Brooklyn, Iowa.
+Tibbetts was last seen on July 18 during an evening jog in Brooklyn.
 She was wearing dark running shorts, a pink sports top and running shoes.